 Operating System: Windows, Linux and macOS

-Before moving onto the more comprehensive and more complex third-party software, it’s worth knowing that all the big platforms have decent ISO mounting functions onboard already.
-Sure, they don’t have the advanced functionality you’ll find in stuff like PowerISO, but if you just want to create a virtual drive to access your ISO images, then they might suffice.
+Before moving onto the more comprehensive and more complex third-party software, it’s worth noting that all the big platforms have decent ISO mounting functions onboard already.
+Sure, they don’t have the advanced functionality you’ll find in stuff like PowerISO, but if you just want to create a virtual drive to access your ISO images, then they will suffice.

 Operating System: Windows, Linux, and macOS

 When it comes to utilizing ISO images, PowerISO is the ideal choice and my personal favorite.
 This powerful tool can mount virtual ISO images.
 It also supports all the world-known standard image file formats such as ISO, BIN, CDI, NRG, and DAA.
 One of its salient features is the ability to create bootable USB flash drives.
-This comes in handy when you do something such as create a Windows 7 bootable USB flash drive using the Windows USB/DVD tool.
+This comes in handy when you need to create a Windows 10 bootable USB flash drive.

 PowerISO is a multi-purpose tool that goes way beyond its primary ISO mounting role.
 It can rip audio CD to MP3, WMA, APE, FLAC or BIN files.
 You can also use it to burn audio CDs from MP3, as well as burn ISO files to CD, DVD, or Blu-Ray disc.
 What’s more, Power ISO can convert all the other image file formats its supports to a standard ISO image file.